talespadua/graph_challenge/README.md

    Flask is a microframework for web development.
 It was chosen because it's very quick to make a webservice using it, requiring only a single file and a single route
 * ##### Networkx

    NetworkX is a Python language software package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
-It is used to generate graphs from the mesh points and to find the optimal path using Dijkstra's algorithm
+It is used to generate graphs from the mesh points and to find the optimal path using Dijkstra's algorithm.

 * ##### json